ChanggonSong/Transfer-Learning/README.md

   3. Usage

-    - A window will open showing your webcam feed with real-time bounding boxes and class labels.
+&nbsp;&nbsp;&nbsp;&nbsp;- A window will open showing your webcam feed with real-time bounding boxes and class labels.
-    - Press q to close the window and stop the program.
+&nbsp;&nbsp;&nbsp;&nbsp;- Press q to close the window and stop the program.

 Note: